daprogCo/projectEuler/README.md

 # projectEuler
-My solution to Project Euler problems
+My solution to Project Euler problems in JavaScript and Python.